 - 1 tomato, finely diced

-- 2 green chillies, slit through the middle
+- 2 green chilies, slit through the middle

 - 2 cloves of garlic, minced

-- 2 tsp garam masala (use goda masala if you have this)
+- 2 teaspoons garam masala (use Goda masala if you have this)

 - Salt to taste